Medical emergencies are those in which there is an imminent threat of loss of life.

 - Acute vomiting/diarrhea

-- Please do not wait several days before seeking care as this may lead to dehydration
+- Please do not wait several days before seeking care, as this may lead to dehydration